-In 2022/23 fixed payments are set at a level assuming the achievement of elective activity targets.
-These are termed 'aligned payment and incentive' contracts.
+In 2022/23 fixed payments were set at a level assuming the achievement of elective activity targets within aligned payment and incentive contracts.
 These payments are accompanied by a variable-element to adjust income for actual activity delivered on elective services and advice and guidance services.
-Where actual elective activity delivered differs from the agreed level set in the fixed payments, the variable element either increases or reduces the income earned by the Trust at a rate of 75% of the tariff price.
+Where actual elective activity delivered differed from the agreed level set in the fixed payments, the variable element either increased or reduced the income earned by the Trust at a rate of 75% of the tariff price.